cron-eu/xenserver-pxe/README.md

 Abstract
 ----

 Unattended Setup of XenServer Hypervisor on bare metal.
+This document describes how to setup the requied pxe environment (tftp, dhcp and http server) for Debian flavored systems.

 ### Clone this repo